 - Medical and vision plan options;

+- HSA & FSA options

 - Dental options;

 - Company paid life-insurance;

-- 401(k) plan with company matching contributions of 8%;
+- 401(k) plan with company matching contributions of up to 8%;

 - Sick hours;

 - Paid holidays;

 - Flexible work schedules, including remote work arrangements;

 - Tuition reimbursement that is not capped;

 - Short and long-term disability;

 - Family medical leave;

-- Parental leave;
+- Parental leave:

 - Employee assistance program.

-Prior to COVID-19, approximately half of our employees participated in a work from home program that helps contribute to a flexible work-life balance and allows the Company to minimize the real estate rented at our home office.
-In response to the pandemic, we quickly transitioned all other employees to a work from home environment and have the capacity for 100% of our workforce to work in a remote setting.
+Our employees participate in a work from home program that helps contribute to a flexible work-life balance and allows the Company to minimize the real estate rented at our home office.
 Our employees are not covered by any collective bargaining agreement.